How To Dye Easter Eggs With Shaving Cream (or Whipped Cream)

 For Dyeing Easter Eggs With Shaving Cream , You’ll Need:

 - Hard Boiled Eggs

 - Shaving Cream – Avoid the gel stuff.
 Get the cheap foamy kind.

 - *If you are worried about eating the eggs after using shaving cream on your eggs, then you can substitute the shaving cream with whipped topping.
-I would get a nice frozen tub of whipped topping and allow it to thaw first.
 Just use it as an exact substitution.